Your Hampi Questions Answered: 15 Things Every Backpacker Wants to Know

 What's Hippie Island actually like?

-Virupapur Gaddi — the area across the river — is called Hippie Island for a reason.
+Virupapur Gaddi — the area across the river — earns its Hippie Island nickname.
 Budget guesthouses (INR 300-800/night), hammock cafes, sunset sessions, and a pace of life that makes the already slow Hampi side feel frantic.

 Mango Tree Restaurant is the institution — thali meals by the river for INR 150-250.
 Some guesthouses have river-facing rooms where you can watch coracles drift past your window.

-Get there by coracle (circular basket boat, INR 100-200) or the bridge.
-Rent a moped (INR 300-500/day) to explore surrounding ruins and paddy fields.
+Get there by coracle (a circular basket boat, INR 100-200) or the bridge.
+Rent a moped (INR 300-500/day) to explore the surrounding ruins and paddy fields.

 Is it still "hippie"?
 Sort of.
 The original 90s backpacker scene has commercialized, but the vibe — slow, cheap, river-adjacent — remains.